3 Guidelines for Managing Disruption

 Place Your Bets

 B2B suppliers who have the lion’s share of the market want to continue to ensure customer loyalty and discover new ways to expand their offer across the value chain lifecycle of pre- and post-sales activities.
-We applaud suppliers that have experimented with IoT technology or with services that prevent, sense, predict, or monitor their products—especially in environments that are undergoing change.
+We applaud suppliers that have experimented with technology or with advanced services to create solutions that prevent, sense, predict, or monitor their offer as the customer addresses disruption underway in their environment.
 Suppliers who risk cannibalizing their current offer with innovation do so because the risk of doing nothing is higher.
-Additionally, the more levers that come with your offer the more likely you will achieve greater customer loyalty.
+Additionally, the more levers that come with your offer the more likely you will achieve and sustain greater customer loyalty.

-Given the many trend setting technologies available today, it is imperative to set the right course of action, properly invest scarce capital and operating resources, and be confident that the course you are taking will result in handsome returns.
+Given next level technologies evolving today, it is imperative to set the right course of action, properly invest scarce capital and operating resources, and be confident that the course you are taking will result in handsome returns.
 Understanding the requirements of the customer and the customer’s customer, and evaluating their underlying purchase drivers is a crucial starting point.

-To illustrate, during a medical device client assignment we found that customer perceptions differed dramatically when evaluating the benefits of a new technology.
+To illustrate, during a medical device engagement we found that customer perceptions differed dramatically when evaluating the benefits of a new technology.
 We learned that some hospitals were prestige-focused, and to attract the right physicians and patients they embraced a newer molecular solution.
 Conversely, other hospitals valued driving efficiency over prestige, and as such were more price sensitive to our client’s new alternative.
-The medical industry is undergoing transformation, and to add to this complex environment we learned that not all hospitals are the same in terms of what they value.
+In this complex environment we learned that not all hospitals are the same in terms of what they value.
 This information was critical in helping us guide our client to successfully target the organizations that would buy their new technology at acceptable price points.
 In order to succeed, you need to know where to focus your investment, time, and attention – and where not to.